Astral’s TR1 Trek shoes are available for men and women looking for an amphibious shoe that can hold its own on wet trails and on the water.

 The only downside to an aggressive thread like this comes when you encounter mud.
 Mud tends to glop up between the rubber grips making them bottom of the shoe tough to use.
 Think of walking with a brick under your foot.

-When these shoes do get muddy, you can have the piece of mind in knowing that as soon as you find a water source, the Astral TR1’s can easily be cleaned off with water.
-Or in our case, we used a trekking pole.
+When these shoes do get muddy, you can have the peace of mind in knowing that as soon as you find a water source, the Astral TR1’s can easily be cleaned off with water.

 The other 90% of the time these shoes performed exceptionally well.

 The lightweight flexible Astral TR1 Trek shoe will be best suited for the SUP crowd and for anyone that does light hiking near the beach, in the mountains, or just for a fun athletic shoe to wear around town.

 I felt the material was a little on the soft side to be a dedicated trail running shoe.
 And the toe box was a little wide (which people with wide feet will love).
 Which makes me feel these would be best for a hike – sup.

 One of the best features of the TR1 shoe is just how quickly they dry out.
 Take the photo above, for instance, the shoes were caked with mud, rain dirt, and just about everything else mother nature wanted to stick to it.
 I removed some of the mud from the bottom of the sole, pushed on, and within minutes found myself laughing knowing these shoes had somehow “magically” dried out.

 Another rad feature that Astral is not marketing too is the shoe use of double laces.
 I felt this offered a nice hold while still allowing the shoe to move freely.